 - You may have longer than 12 years to use this benefit if certain conditions prevented you from training.

-If you need training, VA will pay your training costs, such as tuition and fees, books, supplies, equipment, and, if needed, special services.
-While you are in training, VA will also pay you a monthly benefit to help with living expenses, called a subsistence allowance.
+If you use your Voc Rehab at UNC, the VA will pay your tuition and fees, books, supplies, equipment, and special services.
+You will also receive a monthly benefit to help with living expenses called a "subsistence allowance."